alrodsa/voiceProject/README_en.md

 cambiar a la versión en castellano [🇪🇸](https://github.com/UzuRodri95/voiceProject/blob/main/README.md)
 # VoiceProject🔊

-VoiceProject is a project of the subject Interactive and immersive multimedia systems (SMII in its acronym in Spanish), elective of the fourth year of Computer Engineering at the UPV.
+VoiceProject is a project of the subject Interactive and Immersive Multimedia Systems (SMII in its acronym in Spanish), elective of the fourth year of Computer Engineering at the UPV.
 This project aims to be a demonstration of different uses of voice recognition and synthesis libraries 🔊.

 ## What can you find in this repo? 🚀
 In this project you can find a basic wizard made with VOSK called [Nuxera](https://github.com/UzuRodri95/voiceProject/tree/main/nuxera), an automation to play with the voice of [SuperMario](https://github.com/UzuRodri95/voiceProject/tree/main/SuperMarioVoice) for SNES or an Eliza with voice among others.